semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-07-11-flow-cli-api-design-strategy.summary.md

 ### **4. Versioning Strategy**
 - **Assets versioning**: `_assets` should live within flow snapshots (`_current`, `_next`, `_v1`, etc.)
-- **Unified datasets**: Node-level aggregation of all component versions at a point in time
+- **Unified datasets**: Node-level aggregation of all flow versions at a point in time
 - **System components**: Both `_meta-component` and `_unified-dataset` are system-generated with no `_next` layer
 - **Atomic weave operations**: System components version together to avoid circular dependencies